Table of contents

 Make a phone call

-Once you've submitted your details – either online or by phone – and your application has been reviewed, the company will send someone to your home to finalise the transaction face to face.
+Once you've submitted your details – either online or by phone – and your application has been reviewed, the loan provider will send someone to your home to finalise the transaction face to face.

 What happens when the agent comes over?

 The company will get in contact with you about sending a doorstep loan agent over to discuss the loan with you in person.
-You don't have to travel or make time to leave the home for this meeting, as the agent will come to your house for your convenience.
+You don't have to travel or make time to leave the home for this meeting.
+Whether you're in Liverpool, or Lizard Point, the most southerly town in the UK, the lenders agent will come to your house for your convenience.
 The only thing you need to do to set it up is agree to a date and time to receive the agent.

 When the agent is at your house, you will discuss your circumstances, as expected.
 Be prepared to provide information on the reason you're applying for the loan, as well as the state of your finances.

-What's a good reason to require a loan?
+What's a good reason to get a loan?

 The good news is that a loan can be requested for any reason and the agent will not pass judgment on what you tell them.
 They are there to help guide you towards the best financing option for you, whether it's for an urgent bill, debt, or a personal expense.
 You will be offered several options, based on your financial situation.